Aortic Valve Disease Screening from PPG via Physiology-Guided Self-Supervised Learning: METHODS

-The first stage aims to extract general hemodynamic features from the large-scale unlabeled dataset $\mathcal{D}_U$.
-We utilize the four PPG morphological phenotypes defined in the previous section as pseudo-labels to construct an \textit{Arterial Pulse Pattern Recognition (APPR)} proxy task, forcing the model to distill morphological invariants that are independent of individual differences from massive data.
+The first stage aims to learn physiologically relevant waveform representations from the large-scale dataset $\mathcal{D}_U$ through the APPR proxy task.
+We utilize the PPG morphological phenotypes defined in the previous section as pseudo-labels to construct an \textit{Arterial Pulse Pattern Recognition} proxy task, encouraging the model to learn physiologically relevant waveform representations that generalize across heterogeneous physiological backgrounds.

 In terms of architecture design, we construct a feature encoder named Multi-Stream ResNet (M-ResNet).
 Although the ResNet1D-18 has been widely validated, standard convolutional networks tend to smooth out high-frequency details during downsampling, whereas the core pathological features of AS and AR often manifest as subtle deformations occurring in extremely short instants.
 To overcome this limitation, we modified the front-end input stem of the ResNet by designing a \textit{multi-modal co-input module}.
 Specifically, in addition to the raw PPG signal, we explicitly introduce its first derivative (VPG) and second derivative (APG) as parallel input channels.
-This design leverages the high sensitivity of derivative signals to waveform inflection points, forcing the encoder to establish a phase-locked association between the raw waveform and instantaneous velocity and acceleration at the initial stage of feature extraction.
+This design leverages the high sensitivity of derivative signals to waveform inflection points, encouraging the encoder to jointly capture waveform morphology and derivative-based temporal dynamics between the raw waveform and instantaneous velocity and acceleration at the initial stage of feature extraction.
 Upon completion of training, we save the optimal weights $\theta_{pre}$ as the initialization for subsequent tasks.